YuanyeLiu/SRLF-Net/README.md

 # The code for 《A Selective Re-learning Mechanism for Hyperspectral Fusion Imaging》.

 ## Authors
-Yuanye Liu, Jinyang Liu, Renwei Dian, Shutao Li
+Yuanye Liu, Jinyang Liu, Renwei Dian、*, Shutao Li

 ###  Quantitative indexes of the test methods on the CAVE and Harvard datasets